What is Grades Journey?

 One feature of the university’s assessment marking process is that student marks need to be entered twice.
 Once into Blackboard along with feedback, which is made visible to students almost immediately as the “unratified mark”; then secondly into SITS / e-Vision where they feed as input to the moderation and external examining process, at the end of which, students can see their final or “ratified mark” in e-Vision.

-Grades Journey is feature of Blackboard Ultra which transfers marks straight from Blackboard into SITS, without the need for them to be re-entered.
+Grades Journey is a feature of Blackboard Ultra that transfers marks straight from Blackboard into SITS, without the need for them to be re-entered.

 How Does It Work?